Working TOGETHER to revitalize a Dallas treasure with international significance

 Now, the theater and its surrounding park land are in need of major physical and aesthetic improvements, and the theater's support building is inadequate.
 This property needs to be revitalized to be recognizable again as a work of great architecture, emblematic of the civic pride and modernist spirit of Dallas.

-THE KALITA HUMPHREYS THEATER AT TURTLE CREEK CONSERVANCY – THE KTC – is a 501(c)(3) non-profit working to transform this theater campus into an enduring cultural asset that supports plural use: theater, architecture, and landscape.
+THE KALITA HUMPHREYS THEATER AT TURTLE CREEK CONSERVANCY – THE KTC – is a 501(c)(3) non-profit working to transform this theater campus into an enduring cultural asset that supports active use for plural interests including theater, architecture, and natural park land.

 The mission of the KTC is guided by the recommendations in the Dallas Theater Center/Kalita Humphreys Theater at Turtle Creek Master Plan.
 This comprehensive assessment was funded by the citizens of Dallas and vetted through an inclusive public process.
 The plan's key points:

-The theater can be restored to meet Wright's original intentions and be a modern, functional, flexible place for theater-making.
+The theater can be rehabilitated to meet Wright's original intentions and be a modern, functional, flexible place for great theatrical and other performing arts.

 A high-design support building will meet the theater’s needs and add amenities that are now lacking.